EFLS/chess-gms/README.md

 3. GM titles by year, but with the highest year highlighted.
 4. The total number of GM titles awarded over time.

+The charts are available in PDF in `./graphs/`.

 I'd like to add an overview of *alive* GMs, or a comparison by gender.

 ## Data used